-One fun thing to do on your next visit is to take a guided tour of one of the old ham curing factories in town.
+A fun thing to do on your next visit to Trevélez is to take a guided tour of one of the old ham curing factories.
 The Secadero Museum of Jamones Vallejo has one of the oldest drying rooms in the Alpujarras and was awarded by the Agriculture Ministry of Spain as having THE BEST ham in Spain in 2018.

 Or, if you're not up for a tour, stop by one of the specialty shops in Trevélez's main square where you will find samples of the town's best hams along with other locally made products like jams, honey, and wines.

 Where to Stay in TrevélezFor hotels in the area, also check the Poqueira Gorge villages, Pampaneira, Bubión, and Capileira, as they are just a few kilometers away and have a much larger selection of accommodations.